 Chicken Cacciatore is a flavorful, rustic Italian dish made with seasoned chicken that is submerged in a mouthwatering tomato sauce with peppers, onions, garlic, and fresh herbs.
-This a simple one-pot dish that is easy to make.
+This was one of my favorite recipes growing up.
+I decided to make my own version but with a twist, adding eggplant, peppers, and more!
+This is a simple one-pot dish that is easy to make.
 Served over pasta, rice, or quinoa, this is a filling dish that can feed the entire family.

 I love an easy one-pot dish!
-Chicken Cacciatore is amongst my favorite one-pot meals to make.
-It is incredibly flavorful, healthy, and ks a nice variation on your typical chicken dish.
+Chicken Cacciatore is one of my favorite one-pot meals to make.
+It is incredibly flavorful, healthy, and a nice change from your typical chicken dish.
 The sauce is made completely from scratch.
-While that sounds very impressive, it is actually quite simple.
+While that may sound challenging, it is actually quite simple.
 All you need is a can of organic diced tomatoes along with some fresh herbs, peppers, garlic, and seasonings to make this hearty sauce.
 I like to add eggplant whenever I made tomato sauce simply because I love the complexity it adds to the sauce while making it even more healthy and heartier.

 For this recipe you will need:

-Chicken: You can use bone-in chicken or boneless.
+- Chicken: You can use bone-in chicken or boneless.
 I prefer to use bone-in chicken because as the dish is simmering, the bones help to create a rich, robust sauce.
-Make sure to get quality meat like Buy Ranch Direct’s Grass-fed and Finished Meat.

 What do you serve with Chicken Cacciatore?